of Information Systems - Emeritus

-professional life has unfolded pretty much as shown in other parts of this I was married to Cecelia Ann Hardesty of Dayton, Ohio (now deceased), and have two of my life, I now live in the Dayton, Ohio area.
-I continue to participate in distance
+professional life has unfolded pretty much as shown in other parts of this I was married to Cecelia Ann Hardesty of Dayton, Ohio who passed away in 2014, and fp most of my life, my wife and I moved to the Dayton, Ohio area in 2000.
+I continue to